-All students assessed performed extremely well on this item.
-Three made a raw score of 12 out of 12, two a raw score of 11 on the assessment rubric and we have one missing score.
-Raw scores ranging from 11 to 12 on the assessment rubric are in the Green zone.
-Student continue to perform very well with their literary essay artifacts.
+Students assessed performed well on this item, though scores were slightly lower than those in the past.
+One made a score in the yellow zone, our only yellow assessment of all our ratings.

+Overall, student continue to perform well with their literary essay artifacts.
 We will need to see how scores compare over the next few years to draw substantive conclusions.
-However, with this sampling, at this point, the results are very positive on this indicator.
+However, with this sampling, at this point, the results are positive on this indicator.

-Goal Two - Green

-EE Portfolio Artifact 2: artifact demonstrating theory and practice of teaching writing [also MA6: Capstone Journal]
+Goal Two - Green EE Portfolio Artifact 2: artifact demonstrating theory and practice of teaching writing [also PA6: Capstone Journal]

-All students assessed performed well on this item.
-All six made scored a 3-GO on the assessment rubric.
-Raw scores ranging from 12 to 15 on the assessment rubric are in the Green zone.
-As this is the third year of our sampling data, we must be careful about drawing conclusions drawn from the data at this point.
-We will need to see how scores compare over the next few years to draw substantive conclusions.
-However, with this small sampling, at this point, the results are very positive on this indicator.
+Students assessed performed well on this item.
+They all scored a 3-GO on the assessment rubric.
+Raw scores ranging from 12 to 14 on the assessment rubric are in the Green zone.
+Inclusive data over time demonstrates that the department is doing well with this assessment point.

-Goal Three - Green

-EE Portfolio Artifact 3: artifact demonstrating methods of teaching English language arts through constructed unit plans
+Goal Three - Green EE Portfolio Artifact 3: artifact demonstrating methods of teaching English language arts through constructed unit plans